davmac314/dasynq/doc/USAGE.md

 Note however that using the `fork(...)` function largely removes the need to reserve watches: an unwatchable child process never results.

+Also note that establishing a child watch may cause the child process to be reaped (releasing its process id) before the watch callback is called.
+If you want to send a signal to a child process, special care should be taken; see the discussion on prioritising watches in section 4.3.

 ## 2.4 Timers